 College of St. Scholastica

-In summer 2007, I completed Stanford's Java-based intro computer science class as an rising high school junior.
+In summer 2007, I completed Stanford's Java-based intro computer science class, CS106A.

 I studied Latin starting in 6th grade and earned the Marian McNamara Scholarship to continue my studies at the college level.
 I've completed extensive coursework in Latin & Ancient Greek literature, the Italian language, and Roman history, art, and archaeology.

 In May 2013, I earned my B.A. in Classics (Latin & Greek) magna cum laude.
-While at Brown, I led the Classics Department Undergraduate Group and promoted Classics with a number of new activities, such as a field trip to the MFA, an inscription walk, a graduate student panel, and a celebration of the Ides of March.
+While at Brown, I led the Classics Department Undergraduate Group and promoted Classics with a number of new activities, such as a field trip to the Museum of Fine Arts in Boston, an inscription walk, a graduate student panel, and a celebration of the Ides of March.
 I was awarded the Workman-Driscoll Premium for my service to the department.
 My honors thesis on the Tomb of Caecilia Metella combined literature, history, and archaeology and was awarded the James Aldrich Pirce Prize for best thesis on a Roman topic as well as the department's nomination for best thesis in the university.

 Living Latin in Rome